 Kanater Prison is located on the outskirts of Cairo.
-The prison houses men and women, Egyptian and foreigners.
+The prison houses men and women, Egyptian and non-Egyptian.

-There are more than two hundred expatriates in the prison.
+There are more than two hundred non-Egyptians in the prison.
 Some have sentences for crimes in Egypt.
-Others have been caught in Egypt without a visa, and are waiting for deportation.
+Others have been caught in Egypt without a visa and are waiting for deportation.
 Others are applying and waiting for refugee status from UNHCR (United Nations High Commission for Refugees).

-The prison authorities provide less than half of the inmates needs, and many have their needs taken care of by their families.
-The ministry of the Diocese of Egypt focuses on foreigners, and the church becomes their family.
+The prison authorities provide less than half of the inmate’s needs, as it is partially expected that their families will provide for some of their basic needs.
+The Prison Ministry of the Diocese of Egypt focuses on non-Egyptians who do not have family to provide these basic needs, stepping in as the church and becoming their family.

 The prisoners have their own Christian fellowship within the prison and hold weekly church services and Bible studies.
 The Prison Ministry team is in regular contact with this group, and we respond to their requests.